SimonBiggs/Electron-Cutout-Factors/README.md

 Running the code
 ----------------

-Edit the desired parameters within the csv file: <br>
+Edit the desired parameters within the csv file:

-`input/parameters.csv`
+    input/parameters.csv

-Place input tables in csv format for each applicator and energy within the directory: <br>
+Place input tables in csv format for each applicator and energy within the directory:

-`input/data/`
+    input/data/

--Note: first row of these input files are not read by the program.
-It is expected that "width, length, and factor" will be written there.
+**Note:** _first row of these input files are not read by the program.
+It is expected that "width, length, and factor" will be written there._

-Execute: <br>
+Execute:

-`runmodel.py`
+    runmodel.py

 Reviewing the results
 ---------------------

-The output data and respective reports can be found within: <br>
+The output data and respective reports can be found within:

-`output/YYYYmmdd_HHMMSS`
+    output/YYYYmmdd_HHMMSS